anushreeghosh123/MediScan/README.md

 ![image](https://github.com/user-attachments/assets/e040efe6-4ec0-4fad-b837-e61e4ea884c2)

 MediScan is a project developing an AI system utilizing the VGG16 CNN model to analyze medical images of the eye.
 It aids in diagnosing eye diseases by classifying images into four categories: normal, diabetic retinopathy, glaucoma, and cataract.
+The framework used to make the user interface is Streamlit.

 Easily acces it by :http://192.168.0.110:8501/